modin-project/unidist/docs/using_unidist/unidist_on_mpi.rst

 -----------------------

 This execution model is similar to ones other execution backends use.
-In order to run unidist on MPI in a cluster you should specify hosts to run on.
+To run unidist on MPI in a cluster using Controller/Worker model you should specify hosts to run on.
 There are two ways to specify MPI hosts to run on.

 First, by setting the ``UNIDIST_MPI_HOSTS`` environment variable:

 .. code-block:: bash